• Home

 How is this different from just reading a book or doing a program on my own?

-Books and programs can be incredibly helpful — and many clients have already tried them.
+Books and programs can be incredibly helpful — and many people have already tried them.

 Coaching provides: